 (b Korça, Albania, 1898?; d Korça, 1968).
 Singer and dajre (frame drum) player .
 Qerimeja performed in the city of Korça from the early 1920s up to the early 1960s.
 A Roma musician, whose voice ranged between mezzosoprano and alto registers, she was hired to play and sing for female guests for wedding celebrations and in local festivities.
 She performed women’s songs and love songs, both solo and with saze accompaniment, a typical musical ensemble of her time, usually consisting of clarinet, violin, laouto, baglama, and frame drum.
 These performances made her popular in the musical life of the city.
 In the early 1930s her saze renderings of traditional songs from the area were recorded by His Master’s Voice.
 Qerimeja’s descendants have been musicians as well.
 The most acclaimed was her grandson, Novruz Nure-Lulushi (1954–90).
 He played different instruments including accordion, dajre, kaval, and laouto, but was best recognized as a clarinet performer (...

-(b Skopje, Aug 8, 1943).
-Macedonian singer of Roma ethnicity .
-She is identified by her radiant voice, her vivacious, rhythmical, and virtuoso ornamentation, and her charismatic appearance.
-In her teens, her talent was noticed by the Macedonian accordionist, arranger, and composer of Macedonian traditional music, Stevo Teodosievski (b Kočani, 16 April 1924; d Skopje, 9 April 1997).
+(b Skopje, Aug 8, 1943; d Skopje, Dec 11, 2016).
+Macedonian singer of Roma ethnicity.
+She was identified by her radiant voice, her vivacious, rhythmical, and virtuoso ornamentation, and her charismatic appearance.
+In her teens, her talent was noticed by the Macedonian accordionist, arranger, and composer of Macedonian traditional music, Stevo Teodosievski (b Kočani, April 16, 1924; d Skopje, April 9, 1997).
 He mentored her as leading soloist of the Ensemble Teodosievski, established in 1953 and consisting of accordion, clarinet, two trumpets, and tarabuka.
 The ensemble was later renamed The Esma Ensemble Teodosievski and recorded 108 singles, 20 LPs, 32 cassette tapes, 6 video tapes, and 12 TV programmes.
 Redžepova and Teodosievski’s partnership resulted in marriage in 1968.

-She was one of the first Yugoslav TV celebrities, and a favourite of Josip Broz Tito, receiving the state honours The October Prize of Yugoslavia, A Silver and A Gold Medal from Josip Broz Tito, and the title Remarkable Entertainer of Yugoslavia.
+She was one of the first Yugoslav TV celebrities, and a favourite of Josip Broz Tito, receiving state honours including the October Prize of Yugoslavia, a silver and a gold medal from Josip Broz Tito, and the title Remarkable Entertainer of Yugoslavia.
 The ensemble was also present at the first World Festival of Roma Music and Culture held in the city of Chandigarh, Punjab in ...